autogluon/autogluon/docs/tutorials/timeseries/forecasting-indepth.md

 	continuous (float): []
 ...
 ```
-This message means that columns `'Domain'` was interpreted as a categorical feature.
+This message confirms that columns `'Domain'` was interpreted as a categorical feature.
 In general, AutoGluon-TimeSeries supports two types of static features:

 - `categorical`: columns of dtype `object`, `string` and `category` are interpreted as discrete categories